Choosing Theatre and Performance Studies

 - A good command of English is required.

-- First year students are advised to enrol for The Art of Drama.
+- First year students are advised to enrol in the Non-Formal accredited Award The Art of Drama (pg 113).

 - *Practical session for devised collective performance is offered to 2nd year students.